webgpu/webgpufundamentals/webgpu/lessons/webgpu-timing.md

 <a id="a-euclidianModulo"></a>The code above uses `euclideanModulo` to update the offset.
-`euclideanModulo` returns the remainder of a division where the remainder always is always positive and in the same direction.
+`euclideanModulo` returns the remainder of a division where the remainder is always positive, whereas the `%` operator returns the remainder in the same direction as the value.
 For example

 <div class="webgpu_center">